 Sims Flat along the upper Sacramento River has a hiking trail around the campground perimeter, and you can hike the west river bank in either direction to great swimming holes.
 There’s also good fishing!
 Sims Flat makes a great place to stretch your legs and take a nature break when you’re traveling Interstate 5 north […]

-Ken DeCamp’s all-color Wildflowers of the Trinity Alps is a beautiful book covering 505 wildflower species.
+Ken DeCamp’s all-color Wildflowers of the Trinity Alps is a beautiful book covering 629 wildflower species, subspecies, and varieties.
 Here Ken discusses the book, his favorite Trinity Alps wildflower hikes, and the course of his career as a photographer and writer.
-Where to Purchase Wildflowers of the Trinity Alps Wildflowers of the Trinity Alps: Including the Marble Mountain […]
+Where to Purchase Wildflowers of the Trinity Alps Wildflowers of the Trinity Alps: Including […]

 Ever thought about backpacking sections of the Pacific Crest Trail in Northern California?
 Philip Kramer, author of the new book Hiking the Pacific Crest Trail: Northern California Section Hiking from Tuolumne Meadows to Donomore Pass (Mountaineers Books, 2018) shares key information in this wide-ranging interview.
 Why Does Section Hiking the Pacific Crest Trail Have Such […]